Where Did It All Go Wrong For The Body Shop?

 Is The Body Shop closing down?

-Whatever happens next at The Body Shop, one thing is clear, says Whitbread: It will continue to face stiff competition, and now, likely a damaged reputation post-administration.
+Whatever happens next at The Body Shop, one thing is clear, says Whitbread: It will continue to face stiff competition, and now, likely a damaged reputation.